odb/shml/README.md

 ## Extras

-To include the core of `clistyle.sh` in to another project (and be able to update it) via a script do the following...
+To include the core of `shml.sh` in to another project (and be able to update it) via a script do the following...

 1. Add the following to `your_script.sh`